The Moving-Grid Effect in the Harmonic Vibrational Frequency Calculations with Numeric Atom-Centered Orbitals: Results

+In total, we find the mean absolute error (MAE) is 1.2~cm$^{-1}$ and the mean absolute percentage error (MAPE) is $0.13$\%, which shows an excellent agreement between our DFPT implementation and the finite-difference results.
+It should be noted that the largest occurring absolute error~(4.44~cm$^{-1}$ in S$_2$H$_6$) and the largest occurring relative error~($1.32$\% in Si$_2$H$_6$) still correspond to relatively moderate relative and absolute errors~($0.58$\% and $1.82$~cm$^{-1}$, respectively).

 As discussed for Table~\ref{tab:H-grid_test_FC}, the moving-grid effect has a much smaller influence on the non-diagonal terms of the force constant.
-This is because the form of non-diagonal term is similar to force calculation, which has been shown before that the moving-grid effect could be neglected if sufficient grid is used (large than 3500 per atom)\cite{Baker1994}.
-As a result, we could use DFPT-fix method to get the non-diagonal terms and then using translational invariance, which is also known as acoustic sum rule (ASR) to get the diagonal terms:
+This is because the form of the non-diagonal term is similar to the force calculation, which has been previously shown\cite{Baker1994} that the moving-grid effect could be neglected if a sufficient grid is used (large than 3500 per atom).
+As a result, we could use DFPT~(no\_moving+no\_deriv) method to get the non-diagonal terms as shown in Table~\ref{tab:H-grid_test_FC} and then using translational symmetry~(the system will keep invariance under any translation), which is also known as acoustic sum rule (ASR)\cite{Baroni-2001, Gonze1997-2,Deglmann2002} to get the diagonal terms:

-In this way, we could have right frequencies using DFPT-fix-ASR method, as shown in Tab.\ref{tab:H2-F2-Cl2-ASR}.
-Here in finite difference calculations which labelled as fd-screened, we use Eq.(\ref{eq:F_HF_default}) for Hellmann-Feynman force, and the force constant was obtained via a first order finite difference expression for the forces using an atomic displacement of~0.0025~{\AA}.
-Here we could see an excellent agreement between our DFPT-fix-ASR implementation and the finite-difference results.
-The difference between frequencies computed using DFPT-fix-ASR method and fd-screened method is typically less than 2 cm$^{-1}$, which is in good agreement, the largest absolute error 1.7 cm$^{-1}$ occurs for Cl$_2$ with minimal basis set.
-If compare fd-screened with fd in Tab.\ref{tab:H2-F2-Cl2}, we could see difference is in all cases less than 1 cm$^{-1}$, which shows the moving-grid effect is indeed not necessary to Hellmann-Feynman force calcualtion.
+Such an ASR scheme has been implemented and adopted in Ref.\cite{Shang2017}, and an excellent agreement between this scheme with the finite-difference results for both molecules and solids systems has also been achieved\cite{Shang2017}.
+It should be noted that, when using the off-diagonal Hessian elements together with the ASR, the diagonal terms do not need to be calculated, so the computation time has been reduced ~(e.g 1.6\% time saving for methane).
+We do not project out the rotational modes from the force constants in this work since we also need to deal with the solid systems, which do not have the rotational invariance.
+In the following, we will use the DFPT+ASR method to make the convergence study.